claceio/docs/content/docs/Applications/Lifecycle/index.md

 1 app(s) promoted.
 ```

-The prod app shows at the same version as the staging app now
+The prod app is at the same version as the staging app now

 ```sh
 clace app list -i